Chapter 5 – Political parties and candidates (08/2021)

 To be eligible to run as a candidate, a person must be a Canadian citizen and at least 18 years of age on polling day.

-The following persons are not eligible to be a candidate:
+As per the CEA, the following persons are not eligible to be a candidate:

 - a member of the legislative assembly of a province or territory;